jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

 This example demonstrates the use of Java EE declarative security to control access to Servlets and Security in JBoss Enterprise Application Platform 6 and  JBoss AS7.

+When you deploy this example, one user is automatically created for you: guest.
+This data is located in the src/main/resources/import.sql file.
+The guest user password is guest.

 This quickstart takes the following steps to implement Servlet security:

-1. Define a security domain in the `standalone.xml` configuration file.
+1. Define a security domain in the `standalone.xml` configuration file using the Database JAAS LoginModule.
 2. Add an application user with access rights to the application.
 3. Add a security domain reference to `WEB-INF/jboss-web.xml`.
 4. Add a security constraint to the `WEB-INF/web.xml` .